ryanninodizon/ryanninodizon/README.md

 ### Hi there!
 I'm Ryan also know as "Learn with Jon" 👋
 ![](https://github.com/ryanninodizon/ryanninodizon/blob/main/profile-banner.JPG)
-I am always passionate to transform complex challenges into elegant software solutions.

-With nearly two decades of experience in software development and leadership I possess a strong skill set in coding, software architecture, design principles and Cloud technologies particularly using Azure.
-I am passionate about leading software development teams and providing technical guidance to deliver exceptional software products.

 <!--
 **ryanninodizon/ryanninodizon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.